webpack-contrib/sass-loader/README.md

 ### Extracts CSS into separate files

-For production builds it's recommended to extract the CSS from your bundle to be able to use parallel loading of CSS/JS resources later on.
+For production builds, it's recommended to extract the CSS from your bundle to enable parallel loading of CSS/JS resources.

 There are four recommended ways to extract a stylesheet from a bundle: